 #Pharmacometrics and Modelling

 Drug molecules often escape from blood circulation or pass physiological barriers such as the gastrointestinal wall or the blood-brain barrier.
-They are responsible for the therapeutic and the toxicological effects of nanomedicines.
-The transition from of the drug from the bounded to the unbounded state is captured in the blood concentration-time profile.
-To identify the impact of drug release and degradation on bioavailability of drugs in animals or humans, we apply in silico modeling techniques and smart algorithms.
+They are responsible for the therapeutic and toxicological effects of nanomedicines.
+The transition of the drug from the bounded to the un-bounded state is captured in the blood concentration-time profile.
+To identify the impact of drug release and degradation on the bioavailability of drugs in animals or humans, we apply in silico modeling techniques and smart data analysis.

-To improve drug therapy, we must continously refine our delivery strategies.
-Release testing enables prediction of the in vivo performance of nanomedicines.
-As a result, biopredictive in vitro and in silico methods contribute to the rational design of formulation prototypes in the early stage of drug development and bring us closer to a quality-by-design approach.
+To improve drug therapy, we must continuously refine our delivery strategies.
+Release testing enables the prediction of the in vivo performance of nanomedicines.
+As a result, biorelevant in vitro and in silico methods contribute to the rational design of formulation prototypes in the early stage of drug development and bring us closer to a quality-by-design approach.